agreen95/agreen95/README.md

 ## Headline
 I am an analytical computer science graduate with a passion for learning new technologies and improving as software engineer.
 I have backend software engineering experience, in the financial services sector.
 I am particularly interested in building distributed data intensive applications, and keen to gain more experience in a range of interesting projects.
-M

 I am in the process of updating my Github with locally saved projects.
 For the time being please take a look at the following repos.